Congratulations to Joe for receiving

 I get them ready.

-I'm very sorry
+I'm very

-about being hpoelessly behind on posting notes.
+about being hopelessly behind on posting notes.

 I have not stopped this work.
-I'm still keeping up with raw notes and
+I'm still keeping up with raw notes

 some background research as best I can.
 Editing my notes into a